ahmedabuamra/Maze-Navigating_Robot/README.md

 - Bluetooth connection software for Linux(preferably ```blueman```)
 - PC with bluetooth capabilities running a Linux distribution(we only tested Debian based distributions, but if you have tried any other distributions let us know!).

+Currently, the software is available on Linux only.
+If someone can port it to work on windows please let us know!
+We'd be more than happy to see it working :smiley:!

 First you need to make sure you have the software dependancies.
 If you don't, you need to download them.
 You can see how to download OpenCV in details here: http://www.codebind.com/cpp-tutorial/install-opencv-ubuntu-cpp/